tpg/is-presentable/README.md

 }
 ```

-To make this a little neater, you can create traits for your presentable methods and use the `IsPresentable` trait inside your presentable traits:
+To make this a little neater, you can create traits for your presentable methods and use the `IsPresentable` trait inside your own presentable traits:

 ```php
 trait UserPresenter